-Palestinians will postpone long-awaited elections in West Bank and Gaza
+Palestinians postpone long-awaited elections in West Bank and Gaza

 “We will not hold elections without Jerusalem,” Abbas said.
 “As soon as Israel agrees, we’ll hold the election within a week.”

+In a statement following the meeting, he announced a delay until “we can guarantee the participation of Jerusalemites.”
+The president gave no timeline for rescheduling the vote.

-Israeli officials have said that the Palestinian Authority alone has responsibility for holding, or postponing, elections, and accused Abbas of using Israel as a pretext to cancel a vote he might lose.
+Israeli officials have said the Palestinian Authority alone has responsibility for holding or postponing elections, and accused Abbas of using Israel as a pretext to cancel a vote he might lose.

-“I think this is a handy excuse, from what my Palestinian friends tell me,” said Jerusalem Deputy Mayor Fleur Hassan-Nahoum.
+“I think this is a handy excuse, from what my Palestinian friends tell me,” Jerusalem Deputy Mayor Fleur Hassan-Nahoum said.

-Israeli and Palestinian security were on alert Thursday in case the election delay sparked clashes in Jerusalem or in the West Bank.
-Tensions are already high after protests last week at Jerusalem’s Old City in which Palestinian youths clashed with police and, on one occasion, with right-wing Jewish demonstrators chanting “Death to Arabs.”
+Israeli and Palestinian security forces were on alert Thursday in case the election delay sparked clashes in Jerusalem or in the West Bank.
+Tensions are already high after protests last week at Jerusalem’s Old City during which Palestinian youths clashed with police and, on one occasion, with right-wing Jewish demonstrators chanting, “Death to Arabs.”

 Israeli communities near Gaza were told to brace for possible rocket fire from the enclave.